Nils277/FelineUtilityRovers/README.md

 ![](http://i.imgur.com/O762Vfm.png)
 ## Thanks

-**sirkut** and **Ziw** for Infernal Robotics, which was used as reference/learning source for the functionality of the hitch.
+[sirkut](http://forum.kerbalspaceprogram.com/index.php?/profile/57229-sirkut/) and [Ziw](http://forum.kerbalspaceprogram.com/index.php?/profile/135292-ziw/) for Infernal Robotics, which was used as reference/learning source for the functionality of the hitch.
-Also thanks to **Snjo** for the Firespitter mod.
+Also thanks to [Snjo](http://forum.kerbalspaceprogram.com/index.php?/profile/57198-snjo/) for the Firespitter mod.
 The Fuel switch is based on the one from Firespitter.

+Last but not least thanks to [Rafael acevedo](http://forum.kerbalspaceprogram.com/index.php?/profile/84946-rafael-acevedo/) for testing and suggestions during the development.

 ## License